tredontho/purescript-book/text/chapter8.md

       }
 ```

-Here we produce `JSX` which represents the intended state of the DOM.
-This JSX is typically created by applying functions corresponding to HTML tags (e.g. `div`, `form`, `h3`, `li`, `ul`, `label`, `input`) which create single HTML elements.
-These HTML elements are actually React components themselves, converted to JSX.
+Here we produce `JSX`, which represents the intended state of the DOM.
+This JSX is typically created by applying functions corresponding to HTML tags (e.g., `div`, `form`, `h3`, `li`, `ul`, `label`, `input`) which create single HTML elements.
+These HTML elements are React components themselves, converted to JSX.
 There are usually three variants of each of these functions:

 - `div_`: Accepts an array of child elements.
 Uses default attributes.
 - `div`: Accepts a `Record` of attributes.
 An array of child elements may be passed to the `children` field of this record.